Kirchmeister/schellenberg-mqtt/README.md

 # schellenberg-mqtt

 Please note, this is a fork which I am using for my own integration, since I had some specfic installation requirements.
 I am happy for you to use it as well.
-Most ist certainly not created or documented by my, but I have amended where it was appropriate for me.
+Most ist certainly not created or documented by me, but I have amended where it was appropriate for me.
 If it works for you, fine.
 If not, please have a look at the original repo.

 Linux Daemon which allows to send commands to rollershutters from Schellenberg through MQTT.
 Most of the MQTT related part was taken from [The miflora MQTT daemon from ThomDietrich](https://github.com/ThomDietrich/miflora-mqtt-daemon).
 Furthemore I used information from [LoPablos reverse engineering of the schellenberg USB](https://github.com/LoPablo/schellenberg-qivicon-usb).
 Thank you all for your effort!